-25.13.01 - City of New Castle
+26.13.01 - City of New Castle

-1. City of New Castle Comprehensive Plan Update

-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner Staff will work with the City of New Castle to implement elements of the Comprehensive Plan update.
+1. City of New Castle Comprehensive Plan 2020 Update WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner Staff collaborated with the City of New Castle to develop elements of the Comprehensive Plan update.

 2. 2022 City of New Castle Transportation Plan